People get thirsty you know?

-We are amidst a craft beer revolution, and its not just Chicago, it’s not even just the U.S. It’s a worldwide craft beer revolution where there are no rules!
-This is an amazing time to be alive as a beer connoisseur or just a crafty beer patriot!
-We always encourage people to Drink Locally – Chicago and its suburbs alone have over 150 breweries – not to mention a number of local distilleries and wineries!
-But we also appreciate a number or historical, true-to-style imports and their new crafty brews that they have to offer during this craft beer uprising.
-Most of the beers you will find at Chicago Culinary Kitchen will be local brews, but that’s not to say you won’t also find some amazing imports that have won our hearts – and our palate!
-Join our journey of local and imported beers that we have discovered as we search for the perfect beers to pair with our BBQ!
+We are amidst a worldwide craft beer revolution!
+This is an amazing time to be a beer connoisseur or just a crafty beer patriot!
+We always encourage people to Drink Locally – Chicago & its suburbs alone have over 150 breweries – not to mention a number of local distilleries & wineries!
+We also appreciate a number of historical, true-to-style imports & reimagined brews that they have to offer during this craft beer uprising.
+Most of the beers you will find at Chicago Culinary Kitchen will be local but that’s not to say you won’t find some amazing imports that have won our hearts – and our palates!
+Join our journey of local & imported beers that we discovered in our quest for the perfect beers to pair with our BBQ!

 Just like fine wines, a wisely chosen beer can add a new dimension to your dining experience!

 When you are choosing a beer to pair, the first thing you need to keep in mind is that you need to match the intensity of the flavor of the food with the intensity of the beer.
 Lighter flavored dishes should be paired with more subtle flavored beers; whereas, bold flavored dishes require a more intense beer.
 The point is, you do not want either the food or the beer to overpower the other.
 To keep it simple, consider trying to create either a complementary pairing or a contrasting pairing.
 A complementary pairing produces a harmonious flavor combination that would not be present if either the food or the beer was sampled separately.
 Consider smoky meats or cheeses with a toasty or nutty brown ale or Dopplebock or with roasty porter or stout.